-Assent of the potential subject should be sought by the person obtaining consent.
-If, in the judgment of the investigator, the adult potential subject retains sufficient decisional capacity to reason that, given his/her personal priorities, he/she does not want to participate in the research, the investigator and the person obtaining consent must honor the potential subject's decision.
+Assent of the potential participant should be sought by the person obtaining consent.
+If, in the judgment of the investigator, the adult potential participant retains sufficient decisional capacity to reason that, given their personal priorities, they do not want to participate in the research, the investigator and the person obtaining consent must honor the potential participant's decision.

-But the assent of the potential subject may not be a necessary condition approval of the research if the IRB finds and documents that either of the following is true:
+But the assent of the potential participant may not be a necessary condition approval of the research if the IRB finds and documents that either of the following is true:

 - 1. The capability of some or all of the adults is so limited that they cannot reasonably provide assent; or - 2.
-The intervention or procedure involved in the research holds out a prospect of direct benefit that is important to the health or well being of the adult and is available only in the context of the research.
+The intervention or procedure involved in the research holds out a prospect of direct benefit that is important to the health or well-being of the adult and is available only in the context of the research.